-Students who pursue a BS degree and are in their first semester of the senior year in Information Technology and have earned at least a 3.2 overall GPA may, upon recommendation from three faculty members, apply to the department to enroll in the combined BSIT/MSEM program.
-Students must also submit an online application to the University Graduate School for admission to the MSEM program.
+Students who pursue a BS degree in Information Technology and have completed at least 75 credits and earned at least a 3.2 overall GPA may, upon recommendation from three faculty members, apply to the department to enroll in the combined BSIT/MSEM pathway.
+Students must also submit an online application to the University Graduate School for admission to the combined degree pathway.
 In addition to the admission requirements of the MSEM program, students must meet all the admission requirements of the University Graduate School.

-Students need only apply once to the combined degree program, but the application must be submitted to Graduate Admissions before the student starts the last 30 credits of the bachelor’s degree program.
-A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor’s degree program.
+Students need only apply once to the combined degree pathway; the application is submitted to Graduate Admissions typically before the student starts the last 30 credits of the bachelor’s degree program.
+A student admitted to the combined degree pathway will be considered to have undergraduate status until the student applies for graduation from their bachelor’s degree program.
 Upon conferral of the bachelor’s degree, the student will be granted graduate status and be eligible for graduate assistantships.

 Students enrolled in the combined degree program could count up to three Management Electives toward their nine “interdisciplinary credits” in the BSIT degree program, for a total saving of 9 credit hours.

 - FIN6406 Corporate Finance

 - MAN6830 Organization Information Systems

 - MAR6805 Marketing Management